SankarSrinivasan1/SriSEO.js/README.md

 Please note that the provided examples and usage instructions are intended as a guide, and you may need to adapt them to fit your specific project requirements and website architecture.

-For more detailed information on the usage of each function and additional features, refer to the inline comments within the "SriSEO.js" library code.
+For more detailed information on the usage of each function and additional features, refer to the inline comments within the "SriSEO.js" library code [here](http://sriseojs.netlify.app/sriseo.js).
 Enjoy optimizing your website for improved search engine visibility and user experience with the "SriSEO.js" library!

 Contact Sankar Srinivasan for feedback at petra.srini@gmail.com

-Donate and encourage
+> Donate and encourage [PayPal](https://www.paypal.com/paypalme/sankarsrinivasan) UPI +919042404390

-******

-***
+*****

 ## For Developers